apache/celeborn-website/docs/community/project_management_committee.md

 Project Management Committee
 ===

 Celeborn has received numerous help from the community.
-This page lists the contributors and committers of Apache Celeborn.
+This page lists the contributors and committers of Apache Celeborn™.

 ## Project Management Committee (PMC)